HSL: hue, saturation, and light

 This scheme provides a device-independent way to describe color.
 HSL may be the most complex scheme to visualize, especially since color selection software has to reduce its three descriptive dimensions to two dimensions on the monitor screen.
 But once learned, it can be useful in many instances—including color selection for the Web.

-The easiest way to visualize this scheme is to think of the H, S, and L values representing points within an upside-down cone.
-At the edge of the cone base, think of the visible light spectrum (preceeding page), cut from the page and pasted into a circle with shading added to smooth the transition between the (now joined) red and magenta ends.
+One way to visualize this scheme is to think of the H, S, and L values representing points within a cylinder.
+On the outside of the cylinder, think of the visible light spectrum (preceeding page), cut from the page and pasted into a circle with shading added to smooth the transition between the (now joined) red and magenta ends.
+(Note: this is a much more accurate mental model than our previous "cone" illustration and others like it on the Web.)

 • Hue is the actual color.
-It is measured in angular degrees counter-clockwise around the cone starting and ending at red = 0 or 360 (so yellow = 60, green = 120, etc.).
+It is measured in angular degrees counter-clockwise around the cylinder starting and ending at red = 0 or 360 (so yellow = 60, green = 120, etc.).
+Although 30-degree increments are illustrated here, each single degree of hue represents a subtly different shade of color.

-• Saturation is the purity of the color, measured in percent from the center of the cone (0) to the surface (100).
+• Saturation is the purity of the color, measured in percent from the center of the cylinder (0) to the outside edge (100).
 At 0% saturation, hue is meaningless.

 Lightness as it is described here refers only to relative values within a source that we are looking at (for example, a display screen or printed document).
 It is sometimes called brightness (HSB).
 The distinction between levels of lightness is not actually linear as the HSL scale would imply; we are much more sensitive to changes in lighter values than to darker ones.